-You will meet with your ECT to deconstruct the demonstration and discuss how your ECT can integrate learnings into their own practice.
-It is strongly recommended that you attend the demonstration with your ECT to ensure that you can facilitate a meaningful and accurate deconstruction.
+Ahead of mentor interaction 2, ECTs will observe or discuss a demonstration from an expert colleague.
+Mentor interaction 2 provides the opportunity to deconstruct the demonstration and discuss how they can integrate learnings into their own practice.
+It is strongly recommended that the mentor attends the demonstration with their ECT to ensure that they can facilitate a meaningful and accurate deconstruction.